amare1990/School-Library/README.md

 # 📖 School Library: Add classes <a name="about-project"></a>

-**School Library: Add classes** is a Ruby project which is meant for exercising on creating classes, methods and using best practices of Ruby.
+**School Library: Decorate a class** is a milestone of a Ruby project which is meant for exercising on creating decorators.

 ## 🛠 Built With <a name="built-with"></a>